hackeruser240/Python-Scripts/youtube_shorts/readme.md

 ## 🤝 Contributing

 Feel free to fork this repository, make improvements, and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

----

-## 📄 License

-This project is open-sourced under the MIT License.
-See the `LICENSE` file (if you choose to add one) for more details.